 With the prolonged presence of snow in Metro Vancouver, many homeowners may be at risk of ice damming and not even know it.
 Ice damming occurs when a thin layer of ice pools at the edge of your roof, preventing melting snow from draining off.
 Ice is heavy and can cause severe damage to your roof if not addressed.
 In order to prevent ice damming, you can purchase a roof rake.
 This is basically a sideways shovel with a long handle that you use to reach up and remove snow from your roof’s edge before it turns to ice.
 When the weather drops, you should use this rake at least once a week to clear the ice.

 Where Do Ice Dams Come From?

 When snow is allowed to accumulate on your roof, the heat from inside your home can cause it to melt.
 However, if the outside temperature is still below freezing, the snow will instead turn to ice.
-When ice develops around the edges of your roof, it can quickly build up into increasingly large blocks of ice or ice dams.
+When ice develops around the edges of your roof, it can quickly build up into increasingly large blocks, also known as ice dams.

 If too much ice accumulates on your roof, it can damage the shingles and lead to leaks and water damage.
 In severe cases, roofs have been known to collapse under the weight of ice dams.
 However, such instances are rare, especially in Vancouver where the weather doesn’t stay below freezing for long.
 With the proper precautions and routine roof maintenance, you can prevent ice dams from taking a toll on your home.

 In the event of a storm, knowing these quick fixes could save your roof.
 Being able to perform an emergency repair quickly could save you thousands of dollars.
 If you’re concerned your roof is damaged, don’t hesitate to call the experts at Cambie Roofing for a free inspection.